 All instructions and screenshots use the default window layout.
-If you want to follow the instructions, we recommend to set the EB GUIDE Studio window to default layout by selecting Layout > Reset to default layout.
+If you want to follow the instructions, we recommend to set the EB GUIDE Studio or EB GUIDE Monitor window to default layout by selecting Layout > Reset to default layout.

 Dynamic state machines allow pop-ups during run-time.
 You use dynamic state machines for example to display error messages that overlay the regular display.